Need Help?

 Description:

-How did the use of physical captivity become so integral to ideas of social order and so influential on cultural attitudes -- especially in the U.S. but also elsewhere?
-And what are some possible alternatives to continuing regimes of incarceration?
-How does the structured basis for defining crime and its punishments reflect and reinforce inequalities in society based on race, gender and economic status in the U.S. particularly, and how might those inequalities be more positively addressed and improved otherwise?
-This course will develop collective understandings of prisons in the contemporary moment by considering a wide range of critical insights on the significance and problems inherent in penal systems by way of first-hand written accounts, fictional narratives, and theoretical perspectives along with creative projects in other media by and about incarcerated individuals.
-Along the way, the class will examine differing ideas about prisons as sites of rehabilitation and reform, deterrence and/or punishment as well as investigate movements to abolish prison entirely.Critical Ethnic Studies 2000-level seminars introduce students to the complexities and nuances of intersectionality, gender, disability, decolonial theory & philosophy, in imperialist and non-imperialist societies.
+This seminar explores the integral role of physical imprisonment in shaping social order and influencing cultural attitudes in the U.S. and beyond.
+We will critically examine how the structured definitions of crime and punishment reflect and reinforce inequalities in society, particularly regarding race, gender, and economic status.
+Through a blend of first-hand accounts, fictional narratives, theoretical perspectives, and creative projects by and about incarcerated individuals, students will develop a collective understanding of prisons in the contemporary moment.
+The course will also investigate the concepts of rehabilitation, deterrence, and punishment in prisons, alongside exploring abolitionist movements.Critical Ethnic Studies 2000-level seminars introduce students to the complexities and nuances of intersectionality, gender, disability, decolonial theory & philosophy, in imperialist and non-imperialist societies.
 2000-level seminars may incorporate one or more of the following interdisciplinary fields of critical ethnic studies: Africana studies, African-American Studies, Asian American studies, Indigenous studies, Chicano/a /x, and Latino /a/x studies, border studies, cultural studies, critical disability studies, critical gender studies, and global racialized and global silenced communities.
 Courses can be in-person, hybrid, or online.

 Pre-Requisites and Co-Requisites: